-1.3 - Advantages of the proposed citywide TDM program
+1.3 - Advantages of a citywide TDM program and ordinance

-While the City's current TDM requirements help to limit the traffic impacts from development, additionally mitigation may still be required.
-To that end, Madison seeks to build on its current program by building upon best practices and successful programs implemented across the country to build a program that is fair, consistent, and can be evenly and predictably applied citywide TDM.
+While previous TDM related requirements administered by various City agencies helped to limit traffic impacts from development, a codified TDM ordinance and program take TDM to another level in Madison.
+To that end, the City seeks to build upon its previous TDM practices by growing its current TDM program and ordinance.
+The current TDM program and ordinance were directly influenced by best practices and successful TDM programs implemented across the country, with overarching goals to administer a program that is fair, consistent, and evenly and predictably applied citywide.

-Developers applying for building permits in the city would submit a TDM plan with their application, which would comprise of measures selected from a menu of options to meet TDM requirements.
-The requirements would be based on the project's land use, size, proposed parking capacity, and location, and proximity to alternative transportation.
-The process would be transparent and predictable.
+Developers submitting for site plan review in the city are required through the TDM ordinance to submit a TDM plan as part of their final site plan approval, comprised of measures selected from a menu of options to meet TDM point requirements.
+TDM point requirements are be based on the project's land use, size, location, proposed parking capacity, and proximity to active transportation options and Madison Metro routes.

-The citywide TDM program will offer various advantages to prior TDM practices, specifically:
+The citywide TDM program offers various advantages to prior TDM practices, specifically:

-- ✓ CONSISTENCY Uniform requirements across Madison with targets based on project size and proposed parking capacity. - ✓ CHOICE A menu with a range of TDM measures, from simply installing wayfinding signs to providing a land-use mix. - CLARITY Straightforward requirements and measure options through a simple online tool. - ✓ CONVENIENCE Streamlined approval process for new or expanded buildings that minimizes the need for external assistance. - COMMUNICATION Traffic-reducing elements of a project are summarized for the public and policymakers.
+- ✓ CONSISTENCY Uniform requirements across Madison with targets based on project size and proposed parking capacity. - ✓ CHOICE A menu of TDM measures, from simply installing wayfinding signs to providing a land-use mix. - ✓ CLARITY Straightforward requirements and measure options through a simple online tool. - ✓ CONVENIENCE Streamlined approval process for new or expanded buildings that minimizes the need for external assistance. - ✓ COMMUNICATION Traffic-reducing elements of a project are summarized for the public and policymakers.